IreneMengj/Mysql/DB.md

   show databases;
 - Query the character set of a database: Queries the creation statement of a database.
   show create database + name;
+- Query all the table names of a database.
+  show tables;
+- Query table structure.
+  desc + name;
 <b>U:UPDATE</b>.
 - Modify the character set of the database.
   alter database +name character set +gbk;